skadi-cloud/gist/CONTRIBUTING.md

 the [`good first issue`](https://github.com/skadi-cloud/gist/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label if you are looking for something to contribute.
-For questions you can use the [Github discussion](https://github.com/skadi-cloud/gist/discussions) feature or open an issue with the label `question` .
+For questions you can use the [Github discussion](https://github.com/skadi-cloud/gist/discussions) feature or open an issue with the label `question`.
 The discussion feature is generally preferred over issues for questions.

 For contributing you code please open a [pull request](https://github.com/skadi-cloud/gist/pulls) in the project.
 If you plan to do feature development or bug fixes that require larger changes to the codebase feel it is a good idea to open a draft pull request early on, so we can discuss your design together.

-## Setting Up a Development Environment